What is financial aid?

 Students receiving HOPE Scholarship will have their GPA checked at the 30th, 60th, and 90th semester hours as well as the end of each Spring term.
-If a student is less than full time for first 30 semester hours, he/she will be checked at the end of third term.
-See the Financial Aid Office for more details.
+If a student is less than full time for the first 30 semester hours, he/she will be checked at the end of third term.
+Contact Financial Aid at 1-866-983-4682 for more details.

 Do I have to be a full time student to get my Financial Aid?

-No. If you are eligible, Hope will cover up-to 73.6% of tuition (based off of the tuition rate for the 2013-2014 fiscal year) regardless as to how many credit hours you are enrolled for.
-Pell funds on the other hand are prorated meaning that if you are enrolled half-time (6-8 credit hours) then you will be awarded 50% of the maximum Pell funds for which you qualify.
+No. If you are eligible, Hope will cover up-to 73% of tuition (based off of the tuition rate for the 2015-2016 fiscal year) regardless as to how many credit hours you are enrolled for.
+Pell funds on the other hand are prorated, meaning that if you are enrolled half-time (6-8 credit hours) then you will be awarded 50% of the maximum Pell funds for which you qualify.

-What happens if I have to quit GNTC because of personal or other reasons?
+What happens if I have to quit GNTC (withdraw from all classes) because of personal or other reasons?
 Will I be eligible for aid the following semester?
 Will I have to pay my financial aid back?

 You will be checked for Satisfactory Academic Progress.
-All courses taken at GNTC will be considered in the GPA and/or Completion Rate in computing your eligibility for financial aid.
+With the exception of developmental classes, all courses taken at GNTC will be considered in the GPA and Completion Rate when computing your eligibility for financial aid.
 If you are suspended from financial aid, you will need to return to GNTC at your own expense until you have met the required standards.
 You have the right to appeal your suspension provided you complete the proper forms with the proper documentation.
-Failure to "show-up" for classes will not be accepted as extraordinary circumstances.
+If your appeal is ruled in your favor, you may have aid reinstated as federal and state guidelines allow.
 See our Satisfactory Academic Progress Policy for more details.

-In most cases, you will not have to repay your financial aid.
-However, the College is required to follow federal regulations on federal funds received; and this may cause you to have to repay some federal funds.
+In most cases, when a student quits GNTC due to personal or other reasons, they may not have to repay financial aid.
+However, this may be dependent upon factors such as the last date of attendance/date of withdrawal, etc. The College is required to follow federal regulations on federal funds received; and this may cause you to have to repay some federal funds.
 Check with the Financial Aid Office anytime you withdraw or drop a class.

 Will financial aid pay for audit or exempt classes?